A musical organization dedicated to the enhanced appreciation of orchestral music.

-Rehearsals are held weekly September-April on Thursdays from 7:15–9:30p.m. in room CH165 in the TCC Communications and Humanities building, and dress rehearsals are scheduled just before concerts.
+Rehearsals are held weekly September-April on Thursdays from 7:15–9:30p.m. and dress rehearsals are scheduled just before concerts.
 Membership in the orchestra is open to all capable musicians on a space available basis with first priority given to adult community members, TCC students, and those not eligible for university orchestras.
 Orchestral string instrumentalists are always needed.
 High School students must receive permission to participate.
 Wind and percussion players are asked to audition when seats become available.

 For more information, email firstname.lastname@example.org.